1956–57 FA Cup: First round proper

-At this stage all clubs from the Football League Third Division North and South joined those 30 non-league clubs having come through the qualifying rounds.
-To complete this round Bishop Auckland and Bedford Town given byes to this round.
+At this stage the 48 clubs from the Football League Third Division North and South joined the 30 non-league clubs that came through the qualifying rounds.
+To complete this round Bishop Auckland and Bedford Town were given byes to this round, with Bishop Auckland being the champions from the previous season's FA Amateur Cup and Bedford Town having taken Arsenal to a third-round replay in the previous season's FA Cup.

 Matches were played on Saturday, 17 November 1956.
 Eight matches were drawn, with replays taking place later the same week.

 Second round

 The matches were played on Saturday, 8 December 1956.
 Three matches were drawn, with replays taking place on the following Wednesday.
+Derby County went out at this stage to non-league opposition for the second consecutive season.

 Third round

 The 44 First and Second Division clubs entered the competition at this stage and the matches were played on Saturday, 5 January 1957.
 Eleven matches were drawn, with replays taking place later the same week, and two ties required second replays, which were both played on Monday, 14 January 1957.

 Fourth round

 The matches were played on Saturday, 26 January 1957.
 No replays were necessary.
+Rhyl, New Brighton and Peterborough United were the last non-league clubs left in the competition.